ro0gr/ember-cli-page-object/guides/quickstart.md

 </section>
 ```

-Here is how an application test for this page might look:
+Here is how standard Ember Application Test for this page might look:

 ```js
 test('it searches', async function(assert) {